Clubs and Leagues: Group Skates

 Thursday Street Skate

-There was for a few years another Thursday Night Skate that catered to the freestyle and aggressive skaters.
+There was for a few years recently another Thursday Night Skate that catered to the freestyle and aggressive skaters.
 It rolled a fairly relaxed six or eight miles, usually around lower Manhattan, with long stops for the skaters to practice their skills and demonstrate tricks.
 It started in 2018 and seems to have ended by 2023.